Cheikhoul/Cheikhoul/README.md

 - 👋 Hi, I’m @Cheikhoul
-- 👀 I’m interested in AI and data sciences
+- 👀 I’m interested in Web Technologies, AI and Data Science
 - 📫 How to reach me? mailto : cheikhoulkhadimseck@gmail.com

 <!---